Voxel-Fox-Ltd/VoxelBotUtils/docs/config-files-directory.rst

       The prefix that the bot should use by default.
 Can be either a string or a list.
 The bot will always respond to its user and role mention.

+      .. versionchanged:: 0.3.1

+         Leaving an empty list or string will mean that the bot only responds to *pings*, and only from people set as *owners*.
+This is intended for slash-command only bots.
+If you want a prefix-run bot without specifying a prefix, using a space as a prefix will do this for you.

    .. attribute:: support_guild_id
       :type: int